apakbin/UNET-Implementation/README.md

 The architecture includes two types of convolution operations:

 * Standard Conv2d - Regular 2D convolution layers.
 * CustConv - A custom convolution operator designed to simplify the model by reducing kernel size while maintaining the same receptive field.
+CustConv layer processes input data by first dividing the channels into two groups: static and dynamic.
+The dynamic channels are then manipulated by shifting half of them forward by one timestep and the other half backward by one timestep, while the static channels remain unchanged.
+This time-shifting results in a tensor that maintains the same shape as the original input.
+Following this, a 2D convolution is applied to the time-shifted tensor.
+This convolution operation helps capture temporal patterns and interactions within the data, leveraging the altered dynamic channels to enhance the model's ability to recognize temporal dependencies.

 ## CustConv: Some Implementation Details
 We have used matrix multiplication for implementing time shift in a channel.
 Let us assume we have data for a single channel in the form of $X \in \mathbb{R}^{f \times T}$ which is matrix with $f$ rows and $T$ columns.
 Denoting the $t$'th column as $x_t$, we can write X as: